greenelab/deep-review/sections/05_treat.md

-improve the efficiency of the initial high-throughput screens such that sufficient candidate active compounds can be identified without exhaustively screening libraries of hundreds of thousands or millions of chemicals.  `TODO: is the sufficient number target dependent?` This task has been treated variously as a classification, regression, or ranking problem.
+improve the efficiency of the initial high-throughput screens such that sufficient candidate active compounds can be identified without exhaustively screening libraries of hundreds of thousands or millions of chemicals.  `TODO: is the sufficient number target dependent?` Predicting chemical activity computationally is known as virtual screening.
+This task has been treated variously as a classification, regression, or ranking problem.
 In reality, it does not fit neatly into any of those categories.
 An ideal algorithm will rank a sufficient number of active compounds before the inactives, but the rankings of actives relative to other actives and inactives are less important [@tag:Swamidass2009_irv]. `TODO: can improve this first attempt at an intro by reviewing more existing literature on the topic` `TODO: check which other existing reviews should be referenced`

-Here we primarily focus on ligand-based approaches that train on chemicals' features without requiring prior knowledge of the target, as opposed to strategies specifically modeling features such as protein structure `TODO: add examples`.
+Here we primarily focus on ligand-based approaches that train on chemicals' features without requiring prior knowledge of the target.
 Chemical features may be represented as a list of molecular descriptors such as molecular weight, atom counts, charge representations, summaries of atom-atom relationships in the molecular graph, and more sophisticated derived properties [@doi:10.1002/9783527628766].
 Alternatively, chemicals can be characterized with the fingerprint bit vectors, textual strings, or novel learned representations described below.
 Neural networks have a long history in this domain [@tag:Baskin2015_drug_disc] `TODO: can add additional references besides this review`, and the 2012 Merck Molecular Activity Challenge on Kaggle generated substantial excitement about the potential for high-parameter deep learning approaches.
 The winning submission was an ensemble that included a multitask multilayer perceptron network [@tag:Dahl2014_multi_qsar], and the sponsors noted drastic improvements over a random forest (RF) baseline, remarking "we have seldom seen any method in the past 10 years that could consistently outperform RF by such a margin" [@tag:Ma2015_qsar_merck].
-Subsequent work explored the effects of jointly modeling far more targets than the Merck challenge [@tag:Unterthiner2014_screening @tag:Ramsundar2015_multitask_drug], with [@tag:Ramsundar2015_multitask_drug] showing that the benefits of multi-task networks had not yet saturated even with 259 targets.
+Subsequent work explored the effects of jointly modeling far more targets than the Merck challenge [@tag:Unterthiner2014_screening
+@tag:Ramsundar2015_multitask_drug], with [@tag:Ramsundar2015_multitask_drug]
+showing that the benefits of multi-task networks had not yet saturated even with 259 targets.
 Although a deep learning approach, DeepTox [@tag:Mayr2016_deep_tox], was also the overall winner of another competition, the Toxicology in the 21st Century (Tox21) Data Challenge, it did not dominate alternative methods as thoroughly as in other domains.
 DeepTox was the top performer on 9 of 15 targets and highly competitive with the top performer on the others.
 However, for many targets there was little separation between the top two or three methods.
 A reliance on AUC ROC `TODO: define here?` for the evaluation (see Discussion) further hinders the ability to declare Tox21 as an outright success for deep learning.

 The nuanced Tox21 performance may be more reflective of the practical challenges encountered in ligand-based chemical screening than the extreme enthusiasm